eworm-de/cqrlogo/README.md

 > make install

-This will place an executable at `/usr/lib/cqrlogo/cqrlogo`, documentation can be found in `/usr/share/doc/cqrlogo/`.
+This will place a shared library at `/usr/lib/libcqrlogo.so`, an executable at `/usr/lib/cqrlogo/cqrlogo` and documentation can be found in `/usr/share/doc/cqrlogo/`.

 The file `config.h` (copy from `config.def.h` if it does not exist) provides some build time configuration, so feel free to make your changes there and rerun the commands above.

+### Static build

+In case you do not like the shared library `libcqrlogo.so` for whatever reason you can build a statically linked version:

+> make static

+However there is no install routine for the static build.
+Please note that this is still dynamically linked to `libpng`, `libz`, `libiniparser` and `libqrencode`.

 Usage
 -----